systematic-magic/AgingPubMed/editorials_html.rst

 3. Affiliations
 ---------------

 3.1.
-Check spelling of English words only
+Check spelling of English words only.

 3.2.
 Check that there are NO street addresses and house numbers included in affiliation.